sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ## Monitoring RabbitMQ{#monitoring-rabbitmq}

-To monitor that your RabbitMQ instance is responding, you will need another independent Sensu stack that can reach in to properly monitor the service.
+To monitor that your RabbitMQ instance is responding, you will need to do so from an independent Sensu stack.
+The [rabbitmq-alive sensu plugin][10] provides that ability using the below configuration with your RabbitMQ credentials.

-TODO: needs testing
-Call out redaction/token substituion to hide password?
 {{< highlight json >}}
 {
   "checks": {
     "check_rabbitmq_alive": {
-      "command": "check-rabbitmq-alive.rb -w remote.rabbitmq.host -v remote.rabbitmq.vhost -u remote.rabbitmq.username -p remote.rabbitmq.password -P remote.rabbitmq.listen.port",
+      "command": "check-rabbitmq-alive.rb -w remote-rabbitmq-host -v remote-rabbitmq-vhost -u remote-rabbitmq-username -p remote-rabbitmq-password -P remote-rabbitmq-listen-port", "subscribers": [
-      "subscribers": [
         "monitor_remote_rabbitmq"
       ],